ovstetun/jz14/Readme.md

   Then use `boot2docker ip` to get the IP of your boot2docker host, and add this to your hosts-file as `localdocker`.
 This hostname is used throughout the linking process later, and must be set correctly for the other components to work.

 * [Fig](http://www.fig.sh/)
+  Fig is used to run prebuilt Docker containers as dependencies for each submodule.
+This is the magic for making everyday development *so* much easier.
+Whenever a command `fig up` is issued, configured containers will start up and be available on the `localdocker` host for use by the module you are actively working with.
+That simple.

   ```brew install python``` (unsure if the python installation in OS X is OK, might try without this one)